moosetwin0/start-various-things-when-idle/README.md

 This project requires the modules Xlib and psutil to be installed.

+Thank you to The King Killer for the fullscreen detector script.

+The code for checking if the display is in fullscreen has a different license, CC BY-SA 4.0.
+I'm pretty sure mixing licenses like this is fine due to GPLv3 being ShareAlike compatible, but I am not a lawyer.
+If there is anything I should know regarding this, please tell me.

 > [!TIP]
 > I recommended running this whenever your computer starts, it's what I do anyways